Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 ### Longer Process

 Increasingly more companies now ask for 2–3 references from recent managers, teammates, or internal referrals.
-I remember this was already the case when I was interviewing for my first job in grad school --- companies like Figma and Roblox have long required reference checks.
+I remember this was already the case when I was interviewing for my first job in grad school --- companies like Figma and Roblox have long required pre-offer reference checks.
 Nowadays, all frontier AI labs ask for them.

 Most companies I interviewed with have a team match stage.
 Last year, it was pretty quick on my end: I was either matched within a day, or the hiring manager who I met during onsite extended a direct offer.
 This year, however, passing an onsite is still far from an offer: dozens of candidates who have cleared the interview need to talk to a handful of managers with openings.
 Your years of experience, project complexity, and interview performance are evaluated all over again.